 This site originally housed Okilman's Dry Goods Store which was destroyed by fire in the 1970s.

-Image(s) courtesy of the Carleton Place & Beckwith Heritage Museum
+Image(s) courtesy of the Carleton Place and Beckwith Heritage Museum